bradgauvin/classification-project/README.md

  - [x] Clone my repo
  - [x] Import python libraries: pandas, matplotlib, seaborn, numpy, scipy, eli5 and sklearn
  - [x] modeling.py is available for reference - codes had to be adjusted for telco data set, but used as a reference point
- - [ ] follow steps outlined in README.md and churn_report.ipynb
+ - [x] follow steps outlined in README.md and churn_report.ipynb

 ## Key Findings and Recommendations
- - [ ] Key finding to come when analysis is complete
+ - [x] Autopay, Paperless billing, Fiber internet, and Electronic Check payments effct churn
+ - [x] KNN model showed a 3% increase in predicting churn
+ - [x] Recommend additional exploritory analysis for different features

 ## Errors and Limitations
  - Didn't split dataset before explortation.
 Data set was rerun splitting into train, validate, and test with train being renamed to df2.
 This was to ensure that all df2 codes didn't have to be updated.